 After a few days of eating all the delicious foods, it is very common to find things moving a little *ahem* slower than usual.
-This can also lead to those other unpleasant symptoms like indigestion and heartburn.
+This can lead to those common unpleasant symptoms like indigestion, heartburn, and constipation.

-Now this is more of a preventative, but taking a good quality digestive enzyme before meals is an excellent way to help your body process the food you are eating!
+As a preventative, taking a good quality digestive enzyme before meals is an excellent way to help your body process the food you are eating!

-Certain foods (hello sugar!) not only are empty of nutrients, but actually cause the body to give up some of its own stores in order to digest them!
-Going with the sugar example, the body actually has to use magnesium in order to digest sugar.
-Magnesium is an important mineral, especially for women, as it is required for calcium absorption, and also is important for hormone balance.
-When you have enough, it even helps with cramping!
+Certain foods not only are empty of nutrients, but actually cause the body to give up some of its own nutrient stores in order to digest them!
+Sugar in particular requires the body to give up its own magnesium in order to properly digest it.
+And for women, magnesium is an especially important mineral as it is required for calcium absorption, hormone balance, mood regulation, and enough of it helps to decrease cramping during your period!

 We want to make sure that after the holidays, we don't continue in the holiday eating pattern, but instead start adding in nutrient-dense foods like fresh fruits and vegetables, and healthy fats and protein, while also limiting those foods that rob us of our valuable nutrition.